carbon-language/carbon-lang/llvm/docs/Proposals/GitHubMove.rst

 usual.

 Note that when you fetch you'll likely pull in changes to sub-projects you don't care about.
-If you are using spasre checkout, the files from other projects won't appear on your disk.
+If you are using sparse checkout, the files from other projects won't appear on your disk.
 The only effect is that your commit hash changes.

 You can check whether the changes in the last fetch are relevant to your commit